Lloyds Bank: Lloyds TSB

 The bank merged first with the newly demutualised Cheltenham & Gloucester Building Society (C&G), then with the TSB Group in 1995.
 The C&G acquisition gave Lloyds a large stake in the UK mortgage lending market.
 The TSB merger was structured as a reverse takeover; Lloyds Bank Plc was delisted from the London Stock Exchange and TSB Group plc was renamed Lloyds TSB Group plc on 28 December, with former Lloyds Bank shareholders owning a 70% equity interest in the share capital, effected through a scheme of arrangement.
-The new bank commenced trading in 1999, after the statutory process of integration was completed.
+The new bank commenced trading in 1999 after the statutory process of integration was completed.
 On 28 June, TSB Bank plc transferred engagements to Lloyds Bank Plc which then changed its name to Lloyds TSB Bank plc; at the same time, TSB Bank Scotland plc absorbed Lloyds' three Scottish branches becoming Lloyds TSB Scotland plc.
 The combined business formed the largest bank in the UK by market share and the second-largest to Midland Bank (now HSBC) by market capitalisation.
 Lloyds' iconic black horse device was retained and modified to reflect the TSB merger.

-Lloyds Abbey Life became a wholly owned subsidiary of the group in 1996, absorbing Hill Samuel in 1997, before closing to new business in 2000.
+Lloyds Abbey Life became a wholly owned subsidiary of the group in 1996, absorbing Hill Samuel in 1997, before closing to a new business in 2000.
 In 2007, Abbey Life was sold to Deutsche Bank for £977 million.

 In 1999, the group agreed to buy the Scottish Widows Fund and Life Assurance Society for £7 billion.
 The society demutualised in 2000, shortly before the acquisition was completed.
 In 2001, Lloyds TSB made a bid to acquire Abbey National; however, the bid was blocked by the Competition Commission, who ruled that a merger would be against the public interest.

 In October 2011, Lloyds TSB's credit rating was reduced by Moody's from Aa3 to A1.
 The action was taken in the light of a shift in government policy to move risk from taxpayers to creditors by reducing the level of support offered to financial institutions.

 Lloyds TSB was the first Official Partner for the 2012 Summer Olympics in London.